Everything You Need to Know About Day 16 of the World Cup

 Uruguay's Defence Can Contain Ronaldo

-Ronaldo's free-scoring exploits against a defence yet to be breached in Russia is the most intriguing matchup of the Round of 16.
+Ronaldo's free-scoring exploits against a defence yet to be breached in Russia is the most intriguing matchup of the round of 16.

 Having scored four goals in three matches, Ronaldo is showing no signs of slowing down at this level.
-Instead, he's the focal point of a side perfectly tailored to create chances for him.
+Instead, he's the focal point of a side tailored to create chances for him.

 Fellow forward Goncalo Guedes has been stretching defences and taking markers away with his pace and perceptive movement.
-The presence of Joao Moutinho, Bernardo Silva and Bruno Fernandes means there is no shortage of passes for Ronaldo.
+The presence of Joao Moutinho, Bernardo Silva and Bruno Fernandes means there is ample service for Ronaldo.

 Portugal's problem is going to be finding enough gaps to exploit in a well-drilled Uruguay back four.
 The strength is in the middle, where Diego Godin and Jose Gimenez hold sway.

 As formidable as Godin and Gimenez are, Uruguay coach Oscar Tabarez has called for a collective effort to shackle Ronaldo, per Goal's Sacha Pisani: "There is not a single player that contain him.
-We will have to work collectively to try to contain him, in order to try to limit the effect he can have."
+We will have to work collectively to try to contain him in order to try to limit the effect he can have."

 Given how effectively a disciplined midfield shields Godin, Gimenez and standout goalkeeper Fernando Muslera, Uruguay are perhaps the only team in the tournament with the resources to keep Ronaldo quiet.